Last updated July 20, 2026 — pricing and features re-verified

 Best for Kick — the alternative that clips live

-The one OpusClip gap no editor fixes: timing.
-ClipMe is Kick-native and the only alternative we could verify (July 2026) auto-cutting ranked clips from the live HLS feed during the broadcast — the short exists while the moment is still hot, not an hour after the VOD uploads.
-Picks are ranked on an 18-signal engine including chat velocity (the signal OpusClip never sees), and it's built for facecam-plus-gameplay and IRL layouts instead of talking-head framing.
-On VOD it's fast too: a measured benchmark turned a 10-hour stream into ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).
+Timing is the one OpusClip weakness no editor can patch.
+ClipMe is Kick-native, and it's the only alternative we could verify (July 2026) auto-cutting ranked clips off the live HLS feed while you're still broadcasting — so the short lands while the moment's still hot, not an hour after the VOD finishes uploading.
+Every candidate is scored on an 18-signal engine that weighs chat velocity, the exact signal OpusClip never reads, and the framing is tuned for facecam-plus-gameplay and IRL setups rather than a lone talking head.
+VOD turnaround holds up as well: in a measured benchmark a 10-hour stream produced ~50 ranked clips in about 5 minutes (real-world varies with stream length, queue and plan).

 StreamLadder